mgoldgirsh/russian-conversion/README.md

 # Russian Conversion
 A program that transforms English type into Russian type at runtime.    <br>
+Translates English into Russian through layer translating.    <br>
 ```
 Examples.